IgniteUI/app-builder-docfx/en/on-prem-prerequisites-and-installation.md

 ---
-title: App Builder On-premise Prerequisites and Installation
+title: App Builder On-premises Prerequisites and Installation
 _description: Learn how to start using App Builder On-premises version and what are the prerequisites to install and run it.
-_keywords: App builder, On-premise, Infragistics
+_keywords: App builder, On-premises, Infragistics
 ---

-# App Builder On-premise Prerequisites and Installation
+# App Builder On-premises Prerequisites and Installation

 ## Prerequisites